 Last time, I noticed this earlier as I used my Nexus 6P as a cycling tracker on a daily basis.
 The Google Pixel enjoys the comforts of driving.
 It looks like this is yet another phone from the search giant with issues.
 Has Google Pixel got a battery problem?
 Both phones started to be affected a year after release, during the winter, cutting off without a warning.

 Let me know if you have a Google Pixel, and you live in a colder country – I’d like to know how do you find Pixel’s performance.
-I can totally accept batteries to give up in a very cold weather.
-5°C is not consider an extreme cold by any standards.
-It seems that I have to take the Google
+I can totally accept batteries to give up in very cold weather.
+5°C is not considered an extreme cold by any standards.
+It seems that I have to take the Google Pixel for a warranty claim.